mar10/wunderbaum/docs/tutorial/contribute.md

 # Contributors Guide

-First off: thank you for your contribution:
+First off: thank you for your contribution :heart: <br>
 This open source project would not be possible without your support!

 There are many ways how you can help:

 - Use and test the library.
 Provide constructive feedback.
-- Spread the word: Star this GitHub project, link to it, or mention it if you find it useful.
+- Spread the word: Star this GitHub project, share links, or mention it if you find it useful.
 - Improve the documentation.
 - Report - or fix - bugs (see below).